 Dispatch Optimizer

 A constraint-based field-service dispatch optimizer for Atlas Field Services, a synthetic commercial-facilities maintenance company.
-It uses a synthetic backlog, technician capacity, skill matching, SLA rules, travel penalties, and scenario controls to recommend operationally feasible job assignments, then benchmarks an OR-Tools CP-SAT optimized plan against a naive manual dispatch baseline to show measurable operational impact.
-This is the project in the portfolio that does not just report on a business: it makes a decision.
+It uses a synthetic backlog, technician capacity, skill matching, SLA rules, travel penalties, and scenario controls to recommend operationally feasible job assignments, then benchmarks an OR-Tools CP-SAT plan against naive and greedy plus 2-opt baselines to measure planning performance under controlled synthetic scenarios.

 Problem